-Lemon Pound Cake is a delicious pound cake with tender crumbs and perfumed with lemon zest.
+Lemon Pound Cake is a delicious pound cake with tender crumbs and is perfumed with lemon zest.
 Adding lemon juice and zest to this pound cake makes it a special treat.
-It served with icing made of lemon juice and confectioner’s sugar, and that not only adds to its flavor but turn it into a gorgeous cake.
+It is served with icing made of lemon juice and confectioner’s sugar, and that not only adds to its flavor but turn it into a gorgeous cake.

 What’s in a Lemon Pound Cake?

 - The authentic pound cake has eggs, butter, sugar, and flour.
 It called pound cake since all the ingredients weigh a pound but recently and to make this cake lighter in calories, milk, sour cream, and a mixture of butter and oil is introduced.

 - The goal here is to maintain the texture of the crumbs found in a pound cake which is tender and melts in your mouth, but also add different flavors to the recipe and take it to another level.
 In my Marble pound cake recipe, I have added chocolate and gave the pound cake a marble effect; the cake turned out amazing!

 - In this lemon pound cake recipe, we will be adding fresh lemon juice which may dry the cake.
 Hence the buttermilk is also added to keep the pound cake moist.
 You can use sour cream, but the cake will get dense.

 - It is best to taste the lemon before adding its juice to the pound cake.
 Sometimes the lemon will look fine from the outside but will taste bitter, that bitter taste will take over all other flavors is this lemon pound cake and will eventually ruin the whole experience.